What do we know about window light for portrait photography?

 The light from the window has several advantages:

 2. Free (you do not need to pay for a window)

 3. The dimensions of the window (sometimes it is possible to find so large window that softbox with the same size you will not find in any studio)

 Despite the fact that the windowsill is a great place to take natural window light portrait of children, male and female, as well as for shooting pets, in order to obtain beautiful pictures is not enough to just place the subject on the windowsill and pushing the shutter button.
 You must come up with a story that will rest against photoshoot.
 Thus, your pictures will be interesting for any viewer.
-For example, look at the picture below taken by Jack Burger.

 It is also worth remembering that all people are much better in window light portrait photography if their trunk turned at an angle to the camera lens.
 When the model just stands straight to the camera lens he or she will seem too broad in the picture.
 In such a photo, you can even find hidden hint at some kind of confrontation.
 But even if only one shoulder is slightly turned to the lens, a portrait will change significantly.
 Beautiful picture below was taken by Radoslaw Pujan.